-Beenius Announces the Launch of its Interactive TV Platform on Amazon Web Services
+BEENIUS ANNOUNCES THE LAUNCH OF ITS INTERACTIVE TV PLATFORM ON AMAZON WEB SERVICES

 "The decision to launch our new Interactive TV Platform offering on AWS came at the right moment.
 Customers’ benefits are numerous, such as lower infrastructure costs, higher flexibility, higher system scalability, several cost reductions, etc.", said Filip Remškar, CEO of Beenius.
 "We are looking forward to deepening our relationship with AWS, and we are positive it will bring robust advancements for our customers."

-Contact Beenius to discuss your project requirements or to schedule a demo of the Beenius Interactive TV platform.
+Contact them to discuss your project requirements or to schedule a demo of the Beenius Interactive TV platform.

 www.beenius.tv